-Depending on the communication preferences you have provided, we may contact you by email, phone, fax or mail about the subjects you have opted into.
-Further, if we contact you or you contact us by phone, email or online contact form on any of the CIWM’s website, the information you provide will be transferred and stored on our database application “IMIS” (Hosted by our third-party service provide ‘iFINITY’) for processing your request and for possible follow-ups to serve you better.
+Depending on the communication preferences you have provided, we may contact you by email, phone or post about the subjects you have opted-into.
+Furthermore, if we contact you or you contact us by phone, email or online contact form viaCIWM’s website, the information you provide will be transferred and stored on our database application “IMIS” (hosted by our third-party service provider ‘iFINITY’) for processing your request and for possible follow-ups to better serve you.

-The legal basis for the processing of your personal data is your consent and/or any other applicable legal basis, such as our legitimate interest in engaging in commerce and offering products and services of value to you; where such processing is necessary to perform our contract with you or to take steps before entering into our contract with you; and/or where such processing is necessary to comply with our legal obligations, resolve disputes and enforce our contractual agreements;
+The legal basis for the processing of your personal data is your consent and/or any other applicable legal basis, such as our legitimate interest in engaging in commerce and offering products and services of value to you; where such processing is necessary to perform our contract with you or to take steps before entering into our contract with you; and/or where such processing is necessary to comply with our legal obligations, resolve disputes and enforce our contractual agreements.

-- Where do we store your data?
+5. Where do we store your data?

-- How long do we retain your data?
+6. How long do we retain your data?

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or for as long as is set out in any relevant contract you hold with us or to comply with any relevant legal reasons.
 We may choose to delete your data and any related CIWM account at any time without notice to you should we determine that we do not need to retain your data any longer.